Vision-LLMs for Spatiotemporal Traffic Forecasting: Methodology

 Upon completing the SFT stage, the model has acquired basic traffic prediction capabilities, but its prediction strategy may not yet be optimal.
 To further enhance prediction accuracy, we employ a reinforcement learning optimization stage.
 Unlike traditional supervised learning that relies solely on historical labels, reinforcement learning allows for the direct optimization of prediction metrics.
 We specifically choose GRPO \cite{ref_16}, a memory-efficient variant of Proximal Policy Optimization (PPO)\cite{ref_17}.
 Standard PPO is an actor-critic method that requires training a separate, computationally expensive critic network to estimate the value of states, which serves as a baseline for calculating advantages.
 GRPO innovatively foregoes this critic network, making it a more practical choice for fine-tuning large models.

-The core mechanism of GRPO is to estimate the baseline advantage by leveraging group-wise comparisons.
-The optimization process unfolds as follows.
-First, for a given input prompt comprising the visual context and textual instructions, our ST-Vision-LLM acts as the policy network and generates not one, but a group of $G$ candidate output sequences.
-Second, each of these $G$ generated sequences is evaluated using a predefined reward function, yielding $G$ scalar reward values.
-Third, instead of relying on a critic network, GRPO calculates a baseline directly from the group's performance, typically the average reward of all $G$ sequences.
-The relative advantage for any single sequence is then its reward compared to the group average.
-This process allows the model to discern better-than-average predictions from worse-than-average ones within the sampled group.
+GRPO estimates advantages through group-wise comparisons.
+For each input prompt, ST-Vision-LLM generates a group of $G$ candidate output sequences, each of which is scored by the reward function.
+Instead of using a critic network, GRPO computes the baseline directly from the group performance, typically as the average reward, and defines the advantage of each sequence relative to this group average.

 Finally, the policy network is updated to increase the likelihood of generating sequences that achieve higher-than-average rewards.
 The GRPO objective function optimizes the policy by maximizing this group-relative advantage.
 To maintain training stability and prevent the policy from deviating too drastically from the well-behaved SFT model, the update is regularized by a KL-divergence penalty against a frozen reference model.
 The reference model is typically the initial SFT-tuned model.
 This entire process guides the model to learn a superior prediction strategy by directly optimizing for higher reward scores.